MasqueradeOfSilence/MasqueradeOfSilence/STUDIES.md

 # Personal Work

 This is my directory for my self-study and personal projects, organized by area of study.
 My goal is to develop a strong foundation in each area of computer science that I find interesting.
 Many of these areas are also covered by my computer science coursework; however, I believe that it is prudent to review all of them regardless.

 Art and animation are a second focus of mine.
-While I am serious about those studies, I don't want to skimp at all on learning computer science.
+While I am serious about these more artistic studies, I don't want to skimp at all on learning computer science.
 Full understanding and mastery of both subjects is imperative.

 ## Computer Science